Importance of tempo

 This wine can be kept for a dozen or so years.
 It is perfectly suited for immediate consumption, but aging will develop some of its rarer aromas and the full depth of its complexity.

 THE VINES sweep unbroken across 21 hectares in one single plot, well positioned on an outcrop of land.
 They comprise the three grapes that typify the local wines: Merlot (60%), Cabernet Franc (30%) and Cabernet Sauvignon (10%).
 The oldest vines date back to 1958, on average they date from 1988.
 They are planted from east to west for maximum sunshine.

 THE SOIL is a mix of sand and gravel with a layer of clay in the subsoil.
 The vines receive water all year, without excess in winter or drying out in summer.

 THE CLIMATE is oceanic, with the exceptionally balanced Saint-Emilion microclimate.

-VINE-GROWING follows sustainable viticulture methods, spraying as little as possible and whithout use of any chemical products, while adapting fertiliser to each plot.
+VINE-GROWING follows biological viticulture methods, spraying as little as possible and whithout use of any chemical products, while adapting fertiliser to each plot.
 High density and painstaking pruning helps produce very high grape quality.
 The grapes are picked at the peak of maturity, and the first mechanical sorting is followed by a laser-based optical sorting, which examines the diameter, evenness, colour and weight of every grape.

 16 PLOTS, identified by letters.
 Vinification is conducted plot by plot, to preserve their specific character and create a range of different notes for the final blend.
 The slow, measured fermentation is preceded by 72 hours' cold maceration.